chenheinrich/RELIKE/README.md

-# Reionization Effective Likelihood
+# RELIKE: Reionization Effective Likelihood

-The Reionization Effective Likelihood (RELIKE) is a fast and accurate likelihood code that compresses the final Planck 2018 likelihoods for the purpose of constraining models of the global ionization history.
+RELIKE (Reionization Effective Likelihood) is a fast and accurate likelihood code that compresses the final Planck 2018 likelihoods for the purpose of constraining models of the global ionization history.

 - Using the **python package `relike`**, you can obtain the likelihood of any model of ionization history _xe(z)_ in the range
 6 < z < zmax.